shelialia/ip/docs/README.md

 # An Introduction to PerryGPT
 An all-in-one desktop app that acts as your task manager, displayed via a Graphical User Interface (GUI).
 Get reminded of your childhood times watching the Phineas & Ferb cartoon!
 You will take on the role of Ferb, and Phineas will be your task manager!
-Try to spot Perry the Platypus if you can!
+Try to spot Perry the Platypus in the background if you can!

 ## Quick Walkthrough